burhantabak/BilSync/README.md

   people in need of them.
 - People will be able to message in private rooms, managing communication more quickly than trying to find someone in WhatsApp groups for hours.
-- Instead of instructors having their inboxes filled with student questions, they can talk with students more freely here.
-Different from the direct messaging feature, the students can send what they want through a private request to the instructor.
-This will save time and space usage for each instructor and student.

 ## Goals